1. Sustainability TOP

 Agenda: Operating structure, work environment, benefits, etc.

-Labor-management forum Main purpose: A forum for the exchange of opinions between labor and management at the division level
+Labor-management forum Main purpose: Exchange of opinions between labor and management at the division level

 Agenda: Policies and issues of each division, workplace voices, etc.